GratefulGarmentProject/StockAid/README.md

 This project is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

+## Project Management

+This project is being managed at: https://waffle.io/GratefulGarmentProject/StockAid

 ## Mac Setup

 If you are on the Mac, follow these steps (with caution):